Need Help? Give us a call.

 If that’s the case for you, you’ll want to explore your litigation, arbitration, and alternative dispute resolution options.
 In these instances, judges will usually compare the similarity of both trademarks using multifactor balancing tests.

 Although these tests vary by jurisdiction, judges will generally consider whether:

 Outside of litigation, US Customs and Border Patrol offers a process that allows companies to submit copies of their trademark registration.
 You can instruct CBP officers to seize infringing imported products.
 You can also initiate several filings through USPTO’s Trademark Trial and Appeals Board (TTAB), including notices of opposition to challenge pending registrations and petitions for cancellation.

 On top of trademarks, companies should be diligent about protecting and enforcing their patents.

 With issued patents, direct competitors and other companies are prevented from selling products, processes, and methods that conflict with your company’s patents.
 Patent registrations also allow you to explore product licensing and other monetization opportunities that wouldn’t otherwise be feasible without one.

-This will sound similar to trademarks: Patent owners can use traditional litigation to get injunctions and patent-specific remedies, like lost profit reasonable royalty damages.
+This’ll sound similar to trademarks: Patent owners can use traditional litigation to get injunctions and patent-specific remedies, like lost profit and reasonable royalty damages.

 It’s important to note that you’ll likely need to retain an attorney who is a certified member of the USPTO’s Patent Bar in order to initiate PTAB proceedings.